 - Broken or chipped tooth: Look for the pieces of the tooth to bring to the dentist, then gently wash out your mouth with saltwater.
 You may not have as much pain with a chipped tooth, but you should still seek emergency dental care as soon as possible, as even a small issue can develop into a large one.

 - Knocked-out tooth: If you lose an adult tooth for any reason, find it and try to reinsert it in the socket.
 If that doesn’t work, keep the tooth moist by putting it in a container of milk.
 Don’t handle it by the root — only the crown.
-Try getting to the dentist within thirty minutes.
+Try getting to the dentist within thirty minutes of your tooth injury.
 The sooner we can replace the tooth, the better the chance of saving it.

 If you need emergency dentistry in Vancouver, Washington, reach out to our office.
 Take a deep breath and call (360) 576-3570. to book an appointment and speak to someone who understands your concerns and can make informed recommendations for the best possible outcome.
 Our team can help you through these difficult moments.